Skip to main content

 SARS-CoV-2 and Other Novel Viruses

 Viruses are named according to their genetic structure for the purpose of developing diagnostic tests, vaccines, and medicines.
-The diseases caused by these pathogens are named in order to facilitate discussion on disease prevention, spread, transmission, severity, and treatment (WHO, 2021b).
+The diseases caused by these pathogens are named in order to facilitate discussion on disease prevention, spread, transmission, severity, and treatment (WHO, n.d.).

 Coronaviruses are a family of viruses named for crown-like spikes on their surface.
-These viruses can cause illnesses ranging from a mild common cold to serious, even fatal diseases.
+These viruses can cause illnesses ranging from a mild common cold to serious, even fatal, diseases.
 There are literally hundreds of different coronaviruses, and most of these viruses are found in animals.
 Although coronaviruses can be transmitted from animals to people, it is not a common event.
 It is even more uncommon for an animal coronavirus to infect people and then spread from person to person.
-When viruses are transmitted from animals to humans, they generally cause illnesses that affect the upper respiratory tract with varying degrees of severity (BRG, 2020; Billingsley, 2020).
+When viruses are transmitted from animals to humans, they generally cause illnesses that affect the upper respiratory tract with varying degrees of severity (BRG, 2020; Billingsley, 2023).

 The first human coronaviruses were identified in the mid-1960s.
 Seven of these viruses are known to affect humans today.
 This includes SARS-CoV-2, which is the coronavirus that causes COVID-19.
 Four of the seven human coronaviruses typically cause mild to moderate illness and are responsible for 10% to 30% of upper respiratory tract infections in adults.
-However, the other three viruses, including SARS-CoV-2, can lead to more serious infections (Billingsley, 2020).
+However, the other three viruses, including SARS-CoV-2, can lead to more serious infections (Billingsley, 2023).

 There are two other novel coronaviruses that have caused severe illness: